vivid-planet/comet-docs/docs/Preview/index.md

 ![PreviewDesktopPCLayout](images/preview-desktop-pc-layout.png)

 ### Done!
-That’s all the preview’s menu bar has to offer
+That's all the preview's menu bar has to offer

 But there is another powerful feature!